shepmaster/rust-ffi-omnibus/site/basics/index.md

 `LD_LIBRARY_PATH=target/debug python src/main.py` from the example
 directory.

+Note that [System Integrity Protection][sip] on macOS may prevent setting `LD_LIBRARY_PATH` with system-provided binaries.
+You can either disable SIP or use a different binary from the one provided by the operating system.

 On Windows, the simplest course of action is to copy the compiled dynamic library into the current working directory before running the examples.
 You only need the `.dll` file.
 Also note that when